 Armstrong’s Type Plan for a Standing Camp for one Battalion or Infantry at War Strength.
 Working plans such as these were sent to local contractors throughout England by the War Office.
 (Suffolk Record Office, archive of R G Hogg).

 We currently think that 2 other structures were mess (eating hall) buildings for officers and one for the men.

 Our next task will be to do detailed photographs, drawings and written records of the structures which will be the first time that these important buildings will have been recorded.

-The Vectis Searchers, a local metal detecting group from Freshwater have been assisting our volunteer team by finding and recording many metal objects left behind by
+The Vectis Diggers, a local metal detecting group from Freshwater assisted our volunteer team by finding and recording many metal objects left behind by

 the soldiers.
 These include buttons and cap badges from the Royal Artillery, Royal Ulster Rifles and Duke of Cornwall’s Light Infantry amongst others.
 We have also found more personal items like part of a pocket watch, part of a harmonica, Brylcream jars and even a size 9 army issue boot with the date 1945 stamped on it.

 We will be producing a full excavation report which will be put on the website along with details and pictures of everything that we have discovered on this important site spanning the century of military activity in the West Wight.